Toad Suck Daze: History

-First organized in 1981 in Perry County (Toad Suck Park), the festival is held annually in downtown Conway, Arkansas (Faulkner County), during the first weekend in May.
+First organized in 1982 in Perry County (Toad Suck Park), the festival is held annually in downtown Conway, Arkansas (Faulkner County), during the first weekend in May.
 Originally held in Toad Suck at Toad Suck Park on the Perry County side near the Toad Suck Ferry Lock and Dam, the festival was moved to the downtown location in 1990 due to flooding at the river, and it has remained in the downtown area ever since.
 The festival is run by volunteers from Conway and Faulkner County, including the local police and fire departments.

 Name origin

 The legend behind Toad Suck refers to the time when steamboats traveled the Arkansas River.
 When the water was not deep enough, the steamboats tied up where the Toad Suck Ferry Lock and Dam now spans the river near Conway.
-While captain and crew waited, they loitered over refreshments at the local tavern.
+While the captain and crew waited, they loitered over refreshments at the local tavern.
 People living nearby commented, "They suck on the bottle 'til they swell up like toads."